working-group-two/engineering-blog/pages/faq.md

 ### What "Gs" do you support?

 We support 2G, 3G and 4G.
 In 4G we are currently developing VoLTE/VoWiFi.
 We also support VoIP through webRTC protocols as an integrated part of the platform.
 We also offer some aspects of 5G through being able to run separate tenancies of the core network.
+We will continuously build and improve our network.
+Our approach is more about solving use-cases supported by the radio network as opposed to "jumping Gs".

+### What functionality does your network support?

+We deliver user databases, voice, messaging and internet connectivity from the core network.
+In telco terms we have the HLR/HSS, SMSC, MMSC, MSC and PGW.

 ### What is the business model?